fire-ant/gitopsdays-101-inventory/README.md

 ```
 ./template.sh -k $PWD/id_rsa.pub -i cdl
 ```

+where `-k $PWD/id_rsa.pub` is pointing to the absolute path of your SSH public key and `-i cdl` is supplying an identifier you can correlate to your configuration later.

 running this command recursively will create more vm entries under [manifests/](manifests/). you dont have to but it may be easier to add the .ssh/config entry.
 Otherwise remember these details and use them to test SSH login later.

 to see how the template script works run: